tedunderwood/biographies/topicmodel/readme.md

 fic50
 ------
 A model using only fiction, prepared without any stopwording, and divided into 50 topics.
-This and other models described only as fic + integer are based on malletficchars.txt, which contained 631,152 characters and was imported into MALLET as basicficchars.mallet.
+This and other models described only as fic + integer are based on malletficchars.txt, which contained 18,987 volumes and 631,388 characters, and was imported into MALLET as basicficchars.mallet.

 fic100
 -------